On Tuesdays, when most cultural institutions are closed, The Gamble House in Pasadena is open for lunch-time tours.

 - Is there parking available?

 - Parking is usually available along Westmoreland Place, the private street in front of the house, or along adjacent Orange Grove Boulevard and the nearby city streets.
+This includes handicap parking.

 - Do you sell tour gift certificates?